The Most Popular Spices in the World

 This contest isn't totally fair.
 Some spices are much harder to grow, so they may have intense demand but not enough supply to hit this list (like these expensive spices, minus cardamom, which makes it onto both lists!).
 However, you can't be truly "popular" if you can't meet the demand.

 These spices do both.
-They are deeply desired, and they are produced on a massive scale.
+They are produced on a massive scale and are frequently used by many cuisines around the globe.
 They’re the seasonings that have broken free of borders, becoming cornerstones of local dishes as well as international supply chains.
 Have you ever wondered which spices top the charts in sheer global demand?

 1. Chiles